How Much Snow Can Your Roof Take? (Indiana Home Guide)

 What Are the Warning Signs That Your Roof Is Overloaded With Snow?

 Don't confuse foundation movement with roof stress.
 Doors that stick or become hard to close typically result from foundation shifts due to ground freezing, not roof load.
 Focus on visual roof changes and upper-story symptoms.
-Ice dams forming at the roof edge are particularly telling—they indicate heat loss and snow melt-refreeze cycles that add weight and cause water backup.

 How Do You Remove Snow From Your Roof Safely?